GibzB/CloudChallenge/README.md

 # ☁️ CloudChallenges
 My cloud computing learning journey.
 My hope is to encourage you to build secure, scalable, highly available and cost-effective cloud applications.

+## Cloud IAM
+Google Cloud's Identity and Access Management (IAM) service lets you create and manage permissions for Google Cloud resources.
+Cloud IAM unifies access control for Google Cloud services into a single system and provides a consistent set of operations.

+#### Lessons learnt
+- Assigning and revoking roles/permissions to users from Google Cloud Project Owner and Viewer roles.

 ## DataProc
 Cloud Dataproc is a fast, easy-to-use, fully-managed cloud service for running Apache Spark and Apache Hadoop clusters in a simpler, more cost-efficient way.
 Learnt how to use the Cloud Console to create and update a Dataproc cluster and then submit a job in that cluster.

 ## BQML (Big Query Machine Language)